 If a guest is being taken off the list due to things like budget restraints or lack of room, you must tread lightly.
 The guest is going to wonder what they did wrong if they didn’t make the cut.
 Were they not close enough to you?
 Were they not a good enough co-worker?
 It’s up to you to explain to them that it’s nothing personal, but you had to put family and closest friends at the top of the guest list because of planning issues.
 They will know if they aren’t your closest friends or family members.

-We’ve all received a wedding invitations and wondered how we made the list.
+We’ve all received a wedding invitation and wondered how we made the list.
 It happens to everyone, so those people will probably understand when you have to rescind the invitation.
 You will still have this person in your life, so it’s best to be honest and gracious as you tell the person the reason for taking off the guest list.

 Circumstances Because of the Guest

 If a guest is being taken off the list due to fear of confrontation or past wrongdoing, it’s a little easier to break the news.
 In all reality they were probably never going to attend if they felt guilty about something they did.
-It might ease their mind to know they don’t need to worry about it anymore.
+It might ease their minds to know they don’t need to worry about it anymore.
 You may be angry at the person and not even want to tell them face-to-face.
 Before you write an angry e-mail or mean text message, stop yourself.
 One day this may be water under the bridge, so be kind and direct.
 Explain why you aren’t happy with their actions and you are choosing not to have them at your wedding.

 Be Ready for the Fallout